spotinst/help/src/docs/spark-connect/interactive/README.md

 ## JDBC

 JDBC, or Java Database Connectivity, is an API used in Java programming to interact with databases.
 It provides a standard abstraction for Java applications to communicate with various databases1.
-JDBC allows applications to send requests made by users to the specified database1.
+JDBC allows applications to send requests made by users to the specified database.
 It is used to write programs required to access databases.
 Apache Spark provides a JDBC interface through the HiveThriftServer.

 The user can execute SQL queries directly by using the JDBC driver in code, a database tool or from another Spark session.
 Here is a Java example